shaunduncan/xchat-colorize/README.md

 `colorize.py` in your addons directory and perform `/py load colorize.py` or restart xchat/hexchat.
 You will also need to enable colored nick names in XChat/Hexchat settings via Settings -> Preferences -> Appearance -> Colored nick names.
+Note that URLs will always be colorized, regardless of the value of this setting.

 License